ttop32/ImageScanOCR/README.md

   - https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.UI.Controls/

 # Privacy policy
-- Image Scan OCR uses user data only for Window OCR process prupose.
+- Image Scan OCR uses user data only for Window OCR process purpose.
 - It does not share any user data with any other third parties.
 - It does not store any personal data, images, or OCR result text